nikhilsoni091094/Creating_And_Optimising_An_ML_Pipeline/README.md

 ## Scikit-learn Pipeline

-1) Pipeline details
+- Pipeline details :-

 Architecture: Virtual Machine General Purpose CPU Cluster Compute D-Series V2
 Data: CSV Format, 21 columns, 32,950 data rows.
 The is loaded using a TabularDatasetFactory class, to acqurate the result the is cleaned using the function “clean_data” which is part of the script train.py
 Classification algorithm: We use a Scikit-learn Logistic Regression Model with a parameter sampler
 Hyperparameters: “C” which is the regularization parameter, “max-iter” which define the maximum number of iterations allowed

-2) How to choose a parameter sampler
+- Choosing a parameter sampler :-

-We have used the RandomParameterSampling as parameter sampler.

-ps = RandomParameterSampling( { '--C': uniform(0.05, 1), '--max_iter': choice(10, 30, 50, 70, 90) } )
+We have used the RandomParameterSampling as parameter sampler. ps = RandomParameterSampling( { '--C': uniform(0.05, 1), '--max_iter': choice(10, 30, 50, 70, 90) } )

-3) How to choose an early stopping policy
+- How to choose an early stopping policy :-

-We have used BanditPolicy as an early stopping criteria.

-policy = BanditPolicy(evaluation_interval=2, slack_factor=0.1)
+We have used BanditPolicy as an early stopping criteria. policy = BanditPolicy(evaluation_interval=2, slack_factor=0.1)

 ## AutoML